tulip-lab/pattern-classification/S00-Induction/S00D-Assessment.md

 You are free to choose any project from the recommended lists as in this site:

 - [TULIP Open-Projects](https://github.com/tulip-lab/open-projects) (especially P02, P03, N03, N04)
+- Any kind of **Privacy Attack** on a public available data set using Pattern Discovery algorithm, or other AI algorithm.

 <details><summary> :secret: </summary>